Research Talent Attraction Initiative - MSCA-PF

 • A digital copy of your PhD title (maximum 8 years of experience in research)

-• Certificate of employment/residence, etc. (Mobility rule)
+• Certificate of employment/residence, etc. (to comply with the Mobility rule)

-1) Part B1 - Section: 1.Excellence (deadline: May, 19)
+1) Part B1 - Section: 1.Excellence (deadline: Jun, 01) - [Candidate with the support of the Supervisor(s)]

 2) Part B1 - Sections: 2.
-Impact & Section: 3.
-Implementation (deadline: June 2)
+Impact + Section: 3.
+Implementation (deadline: Jun, 12) - [Candidate with the support of the Supervisor(s)]

-3) Part B1 + Part B2 - Final Draft (deadline: June 16)
+3) Part B1 + Part B2 - Final Draft (deadline: Jun, 26) - [Candidate with the support of the Supervisor(s)]

 Upon completion of step 3), and with a consolidated draft of the proposal, you will receive a final review.

-The main objective of the Initiative is to have a proposal draft by July and refine it with the Supervisor(s) and other colleagues during August and the first days of September.
+The main objective of the Initiative is to have a proposal draft ready by July and refine it with the Supervisor(s) and other colleagues during August and the first days of September.

 Additionally, there is the possibility of external supervision by an expert consultancy firm.
 This matter should be discussed with your Supervisor.